Traitors Gate (video game): Production

 At the 1998 European Computer Trade Show (ECTS), Daydream landed distributors for Traitors Gate in eight countries.
 By the end of September, completion of the game was scheduled for fall; development costs had climbed to 8.06 million kr by late November.
-In January 1999, Daydream announced a release date of April, and confirmed K.E.
+In January 1999, Daydream set a release date of April, and confirmed K.E.
 Media as the game's distributor in Sweden, Denmark and Norway.
 Deals with companies in France, Italy, Britain and the Netherlands were secured by February.
 However, as the year progressed, Traitors Gate encountered a four-month delay to fall 1999.
 This event was blamed by Daydream on numerous software bugs, caused by the game's "size and complexity".
 It proceeded to appear at E3 1999, and development costs rose to 10.6 million kr by the end of May, with 2.03 million of this figure depreciated through capitalization.
 Papworth estimated the final budget for Traitors Gate as between $1 and $2 million in United States currency.
 Following the public launch of Traitors Gate's demo in June 1999, Daydream brought the game to gold status late that July.